The Weekly: Climate Risk Literacy in Commercial Real Estate

 Current Reality: In 30 minutes, a hailstorm can cause billions of dollars worth of damage across a community and tens of millions of dollars of damage to solar panels specifically.
 Over 70% of solar losses in the last decade have occurred since 2017.
 Hail is responsible for 54% of all solar claims, with the average solar hail claim at $58 million.

-Resilient Solutions: New technologies can identify an incoming storm and reduce the exposure of assets in its way.
+Resilient Solutions: New technologies can identify an incoming storm and reduce the exposure of assets in its path.

 Resilient Solutions: With advances in 5G technology, AI, and satellite internet, there are a range of technologies that are used to detect risks before they become active hazards.